 6. Hiking Trail Munich - Venice

-Start the hike from the Bavarian, the capital of Munich to Venice and explore the Alps beside the path - the “Traumpfad - Dream Path” is a memorable journey for long-distance trekkers.
+Start the hike from the Bavarian, the capital of Munich to Venice and explore the Alps beside the path - the “Traumpfad - Dream Path” is a memorable journey for long-distance trekkers for the best hikes near Munich.
 It needs around 4-weeks to hike from the eastern Alps to the incredible Adriatic shore.
 Six phases of the long-distance trail lead through the Tirolean area of Hall-Wattens, leading trekkers from Karwendel via the Wattental and Inntal valleys, above Glungezer to the Lizumer Hütte Hut and on to the peak of the trip, Friesenbergscharte, prior to holding by at the Schlegeis Stausee Reservoir and Dominikus Hütte Hut, then across the border of Itali.
 Across the trekking in Munich to Venice, trackers trip a few of the fascinating segments of the whole trail, while experiencing dream-like appearances of the Tirol’s alpine landscape.
 Alpine Association refuges and Rustic mountain huts across the track provide excellent chances to take a pause and make late night stays.

 7. Tegernseer Hütte